25 Crucial Questions To Ask Your Personal Trainer

 How will I know I’m making progress?

 Progress isn’t just about the number on the scales.
-Your PT will be able to sign post the many ways in which your health and fitness is improving, to keep you motivated to keep on going.
+Your PT will be able to signpost the many ways in which your health and fitness is improving, to keep you motivated to keep on going.

 What happens if I’m not seeing the progress I’d expected?

 If progress is slow to show, you need to be honest with yourself and with your PT.
 Are you giving it your all?
 Are you sticking to a healthy eating plan?
-If the answer to both of these questions is yes, then it might be time to reevaluate your expectations or mix up your training plan.
+If the answer to both of these questions is yes, then it might be time to re-evaluate your expectations or mix up your training plan.

-Sweating it out in the gym without considering your diet is likely to hold you back from achieving your goals.
-Not all Personal Trainers hold qualifications in nutrition, so if you’re after support with your diet as well as your fitness, it’s a good idea to check whether they’ll be able to offer this in your first consultation.
+Not all personal trainers hold qualifications in nutrition, so if you’re looking for support with your diet as well as your fitness, it’s a good idea to check during your first consultation whether they can offer this.

 What should I eat before a workout?